shansen18/BootCamp/Readme.md

 During this weeks homework we were tasked to perform a penetration test against a fictional CEO's computer, simulated by using a virtual computer loaded with the Icecast vulnerability.
 We then had to write a report on what we found and how this vulnerability could be resolved.

 [Week 17 Report](https://github.com/shansen18/BootCamp/blob/c09518b722395f239f24c0c94b7b36ffd27433e1/Week17/Report.pdf)

+## Week 18 SEIM 1

+During this week we learned about SEIMs.
+This included what SEIM vendors are out there, and how SEIM's work.
+We also got introduced to Splunk.
+In Splunk we learned how to upload data, and write SPL queries to analyze the data.
+We also learned how to create new fields, schedule reports, and schedule alerts if an attack occurs.

+During this weeks homework we acted as a SOC analyst hired to analyze a DDOS attack, and design alerts to the SOC  vgfgfgf nmb team in case it happens again.